 Split Rock Lookout on the Malahat Highway

-The world’s largest hockey stick and puck in Duncan
+The world’s largest hockey stick in Duncan, British Columbia.

 The Murals of Chemainus on Vancouver Island